-Her mean reputation spread.
+Her greedy reputation spread.
 The number of suitors dwindled.
-She longed for more of the fine things they brought.
+She longed for more of the fine things they had brought.

 A merchant visited with samples of silks of unimaginable beauty.
 ‘Do you have more?’ she asked.

 ‘For a fair price.
-I know a place where one can get as much as one desires.’
+I know a place where these things may be found.’

-They sailed to a town in the tropics—a journey of several months, during which she resisted the young merchant’s tender advances, her thoughts only of the riches they would find.
+They sailed over several months to a town in the tropics.
+Throughout the voyage the woman resisted the young merchant’s tender advances, her thoughts only of the riches she would find.

-In the shacks of that place poor families toiled to grow, dye, spin and weave the finest silks.
+In the shacks of that place poor families toiled, growing, dyeing spinning and weaving.
 ‘You may have what you please,’ he told her, ‘for a fair price.’

 ‘I don’t know what that price is,’ she said.

-A year later the merchant returned.
+A year passed before the merchant.
 The nobleman’s daughter was now wedded to a weaver, working long hours in return for the meager roof he provided.
 ‘Take me away,’ she pleaded.

 ‘For a fair price,’ the merchant replied.